martim01/pam/README.md

 ### To build using make

+Details on how to build the live555 libraries can be found at http://www.live555.com/liveMedia/#config-unix

-There is a makefile for Linux which will build the pam2 libraries but not the live555 libraries.
+There is a makefile (makeall_linx) for Linux which will build the pam2 libraries.

 make -f makeall_linux